oist/LabVIEW_Dockerfiles/README.md

 This is done to allow use with the [GoCD Continuous Delivery](https://www.gocd.org/) system.\
 If you want to use these images with Jenkins or other CI/CD systems/build orchestrators, then you should modify the Dockerfile.GoCD_Base to remove the `OpenJDK` section (unless you need the Java Development Kit for your other platform) and the `go-agent.ps1` script (which handles agent registration and task allocation).
 Additionally, the `CMD` line should be removed or modified.

-The `buildAllContainers.ps1` script can incorporate these changes by passing the `-Exclude_GoCD` switch:
+The `buildAllContainers.ps1` script will incorporate these changes by simply not passing the `-IncludeGoCD` switch:
 ```
-> .\buildAllContainers.ps1 -LABVIEW_SERIAL_NUMBER "A123B456" -Exclude_GoCD
+> .\buildAllContainers.ps1 -LABVIEW_SERIAL_NUMBER "A123B456" # Don't pass -IncludeGoCD
 ```

 ## SSH Keys